 Degenerative joint diseases such as osteoarthritis are common causes of mobility problems in seniors.
 When the joints become painful and inflamed, your loved one may have difficulty rising from a seated position, experience morning stiffness, and develop severe pain when walking.
 Rheumatoid arthritis can cause both local and systemic symptoms, which may lead to chronic fatigue and weakness and further impair mobility.
 Nonsteroidal anti-inflammatory medications are often recommended to relieve the pain and swelling of degenerative joint disorders so optimal mobility can be maintained.
 Obesity can put pressure on arthritic joints, so weight loss interventions should be implemented to further enhance mobility.

 If mobility issues are affecting your loved one’s quality of life, consider adding a compassionate professional caregiver to your family’s caregiving team.
-When researching agencies that provide senior home care, San Antonio, TX, families are usually looking for flexible care plans, compassionate and highly trained caregivers, and 24/7 availability.
+When researching agencies that provide senior in-home care, San Antonio, TX, families are usually looking for flexible care plans, compassionate and highly trained caregivers, and 24/7 availability.
 Whether you need respite care to take a break from your caregiving duties or your senior loved one needs around-the-clock assistance at home, you can rely on Home Care Assistance.
 Trust Home Care Assistance to provide high-quality compassionate, professional care for your loved one.
 If your loved one needs help with the challenges of aging, call one of our compassionate Care Managers today at (210) 495-6300.